 About Stephen R. Covey

-He worked with top companies, organizations and even presidents.
+He worked with top companies, organizations, and even presidents.
 Time Magazine named him one of the 25 most influential Americans and several of his books ranked as the most popular books in their field.
 When it comes to leadership and personal improvement, Stephen R. Covey is one of the most referred to experts, even after his death in 2012.

-In the beginning of the book, Covey explains his idea about how we must move from a stage of dependence independence.
+At the beginning of the book, Covey explains his idea about how we must move from a stage of dependence independence.
 The first 3 habits teach you how to become more powerful and in control of your life by eliminating the victim mentality from your brain, and taking 100% responsibility for everything within your sphere of control.

 The next step is the transition from independence to interdependence.
 This step is explained in Habits 4-6.
 Covey explains the necessity of this shift as follows: